We are now on Twitter! Follow us @LawrencePrimary

 We aim to provide a secure, happy and stimulating learning environment in which the talents and abilities of our children are recognised and nurtured.
-Everyone within our school are given opportunities to achieve their full potential in all aspects of intellectual, spiritual, moral, social and physical development.
+Everyone within our school is given opportunities to achieve their full potential in all aspects of intellectual, spiritual, moral, social and physical development.

 Our school proudly takes its place in our local community and we establish strong links between our children and their families and friends promoting attitudes of mutual respect and responsibility.

 We undertake a variety of events and lessons throughout our curriculum and through all areas of our school life that help us celebrate together, share and learn together all about these and all about each other.

-Our school’s motto is “Where everybody matters” and we find that this encompassing approach enriches everybody involved with our school.
+Our motto is “Where everybody matters” and we find that this encompassing approach enriches everybody involved with our school.
 We teach and promotes respect and tolerance for the differences in our community and the wider world through all aspects of school life.

-The school undertakes daily assemblies, either class Phase Key Stage or whole school which uphold traditional values of empathy, respect and tolerance.
+We have daily assemblies, either class Phase Key Stage or whole school which uphold traditional values of empathy, respect and tolerance.
 These are also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the school days.
 Our expectations in this area are very high especially during play times, in the dinner hall and around the school… working together we can achieve anything.